The Hundred: Oval Invincibles return to winning ways with victory against Welsh Fire

 Sam Billings produced a captain's performance during the Invincibles' opening day victory over Manchester Originals, and he delivered with the bat once again as they returned to winning ways.

-Following a disappointing batting display in their last outing against Northern Superchargers, the Invincibles suffered a minor collapse to afford Welsh Fire some hope, but Billings was the epitome of composure throughout.
+Following a disappointing batting display in their last outing against Northern Superchargers, the Invincibles stuttered midway through the innings to preserve Welsh Fire's slender hopes, but Billings was the epitome of composure throughout.

 The Invincibles skipper also produced arguably the shot of the day, driving the impressive Milnes straight back down the ground in glorious style.